Sherrie Swensen, Salt Lake County Clerk, Biography

-As part of this effort, she implemented the "High School Voter Registration Program" and has annually conducted voter registration drives and encouraged student involvement in the electoral process.
-She established the countertop display boxes for mail-in voter registration forms.
-These displays appear in locations countywide, including post-offices, libraries and college campuses.
-Ms. Swensen also conducts voter registration drives at community events, conferences and business gatherings.
-She established the "Senior Tour," visiting senior citizen centers throughout the County, registering voters and encouraging participation in permanent vote by mail.
+As part of her voter registration efforts, Sherrie implemented her "High School Voter Registration Program,” annually conducting voter registration drives to encourage student involvement in the electoral process.
+She also conducts voter registration drives at community events, conferences, and business gatherings.
+She established the "Senior Tour," visiting senior citizen centers throughout the County, registering voters and encouraging participation.

-Ms. Swensen spearheaded legislation that changed the State's marriage law.
-After only three months in office, Swensen realized there was a problem with Utah’s marriage law when a fourteen year-old was brought from Texas to marry a fifty-six year old man.
-Swensen immediately asked for a legislative bill to be sponsored to change the existing law.
-After the law was changed, it required that a fourteen or fifteen year old interview with a juvenile court judge to determine if they were voluntarily entering into the marriage.
+Sherrie spearheaded legislation that changed the State's archaic marriage law.
+After only three months in office, she realized there was a problem when a fourteen-year-old was brought from Texas to marry a fifty-six-year-old man.
+She immediately asked for a legislative bill to be sponsored to update the existing law.
+The law was changed so a fourteen or fifteen-year-old was required to interview with a juvenile court judge to determine if they were voluntarily entering into the marriage.
 Prior to the adoption of the new State Law, Utah was one of only three states in the Nation that allowed a child to marry with the consent of only one parent.
 Often, older men were coming to Utah to marry young girls and take advantage of Utah's lenient law.
-Under the stricter law, the number of fourteen and fifteen year old teens marrying decreased by two thirds.
-Finally, the law was changed again, now prohibiting fourteen year olds from marrying in Utah and mandating that a juvenile court judge give permission before a fifteen year old can marry.
+Under the stricter law, the number of fourteen and fifteen-year-old teens marrying immediately decreased by two thirds.
+Finally, the law was changed again, now prohibiting fourteen-year-olds from marrying in Utah and mandating that a juvenile court judge give permission before a fifteen-year-old can marry.

-In 2000, Ms. Swensen received the League of Women Voters Community Service Award for her efforts to increase voter participation.
+In 2000, Sherrie received the League of Women Voters Community Service Award for her efforts to increase voter participation.
 In 2010 she was honored as the recipient of the Eleanor Roosevelt Award.
 In 2015, she was awarded Murray High School Outstanding Alumnus of the Year for her post-graduation achievements, bringing credit to her school and her community and attaining high stature in her chosen field.

-Ms. Swensen was born in Murray and resided in Midvale for 28 years prior to moving to Sandy in 1998.
+Sherrie was born in Murray and resided in Midvale for 28 years prior to moving to Sandy in 1998 where she still resides.
 She has two sons and eight grandchildren.
-She was involved in little-league sports programs for over ten years and served on the Executive Board of the Ute Conference and as president of the Hillcrest Ute Conference.
+She worked as a volunteer in little-league sports programs for over ten years.
+She served as a Vice President on the Ute Conference Executive Board and as President of the Hillcrest Ute Conference Little League Football Program.